Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/Process/readme.txt

   * This is achieved by the CAN data formating and low-level processing class __IsoAgLib::ProcessPkg_c, which
   * detects dependent on the receiver ( for send of msg ) and/or sender ( for receive of msg )
   * and its protocol state, which protocol format to use.
 This is achieved by IsoAgLib::iSystemMgmt_c
-  * which provides functions to derive the protocol type of a ECU based on it GetyPos == device_type/_instance setting.
+  * which provides functions to derive the protocol type of a ECU based on it DevKey == device_type/_instance setting.
   *
   * @subsection ConvertDataDictionary Conversion between old DIN 9684 Data Dictionary and new ISO 11783 Data Dictionary
   * It is planned to keep the Data Dictionary unique for both protocol variants, and to implement an internal